Basis-Theory/basistheory-integration-guides/collections/guides/setup_first_reactor/setup_first_reactor.md

 Once you're logged into the Basis Theory Portal, navigate to our [Reactors](https://portal.basistheory.com/reactors) page and click on "Create Reactor" on the top right to begin creating a new Reactor.
 On this page, you'll see a listing of all available Reactor Formulas.

 Selecting a Reactor Formula will slide out a view to explain the details and requirements for setting one up.
-The Configuration section includes `api_keys` or `environment_variables` you need to configure when first creating your Reactor, while the Request Parameter section will show you the options you can send to the `/react` endpoint to be used when enriching your token.
+The Configuration section includes API keys or environment variables you need to configure when first creating your Reactor, while the Request Parameters section will show you the arguments you must send to the `/react` endpoint each time it is invoked.

 ![Screenshot of selecting a Reactor Formula](/assets/images/setup_first_reactor/selecting-reactor-formula.png)